Santa Clara University: School of Engineering

 The School of Engineering was founded and began offering bachelor's degrees in 1912.
 Over the next century, the school added Master's and doctoral programs designed to meet Silicon Valley's growing need for expert engineers.
 Today, the Valley provides opportunities for the school's students and faculty, particularly those in electrical engineering and information technology, to work closely with high-tech companies and government institutions.
 This ranges from individual internships to larger partnerships with projects such as O/OREOS.

 Jesuit School of Theology

 The Jesuit School of Theology is a Divinity School of Santa Clara University located in Berkeley, California, and one of the member colleges of the Graduate Theological Union.
 The school was founded in 1934 and merged with Santa Clara University in 2009.
 Prior to its merger with Santa Clara University, it was known as the Jesuit School of Theology at Berkeley.

 School of Law

 The School of Law was founded in 1911.
 The school offers the Juris Doctor degree.
 It also offers several double degree programs, including JD/Master of Business Administration and JD/Master of Science in Information Systems offered in conjunction with Santa Clara University's Leavey School of Business.

-The school offers Master of Laws degrees in Intellectual Property, which is ranked sixth in the nation, Law Firms Rank Schools ranked 96th, Part-time Law ranked 48th, International and Comparative Law, and U.S. Law for Foreign Lawyers.
+The school offers Master of Laws degrees in Intellectual Property.
 Santa Clara Law features specialized curricular programs in High Tech and Intellectual Property law, International law, and Public Interest and Social Justice law.